 Most queries didn’t pick the agents interest, follow by agents dislikes and confusing queries.
 19 out of 186 (or 10.2%) resulted in requests, above agent Z‘ and agent Y‘s request rate, but below agent X‘s.

 Despite all the awesome Science Fiction worlds out there, most agents (and readers) are still looking for characters, not just word building.
-There were a lot of queries (29 out of 186, or 15.6%) where the premise was interesting, but agent wasn’t drawn to the characters.
+There were a lot of queries (29 out of 186, or 15.6%) where the premise was interesting, but agent wasn’t drawn into the characters.

-- Uninteresting characters or writing, not sold, premise didn’t pick up agent’s interest, doesn’t make her go “ooh!”.
+- Uninteresting characters or writing, not sold, premise didn’t pick up agent’s interest, doesn’t make her go “ooh!”

 - Doesn’t make her want to keep reading; bored half-way through it.

 - Good world or premise but needs more MC.

 - Not bad, but not great, and it starts in the wrong place.

 - Amusing premise, underwhelming or flat writing.

 - Interesting world-building, but can’t connect with characters.

 27 out of 186 queries (or 14.5%) had something the agent disliked.
 They were: